WHY CANCER AWARENESS IS IMPORTANT?

 Skin cancers may bleed and look like sores that either do not heal or heal and return.

 - Indigestion and Trouble swallowing- Certain cancers can cause problems with digestion, such as difficulty in digestion, loss of appetite, or pain after eating.
-Trouble swallowing can be linked to cancers of the esophagus,stomach or throat.
+Trouble swallowing can be linked to cancers of the esophagus, stomach or throat.

 - Pain- Pain may be an early symptom with certain cancers like bone cancer or testicular cancer.
-Bone pain(mostly in the back, the hips and skull) is a common symptom of Multiple Myeloma.
+Bone pain(mostly in the back, the hips, and skull) is a common symptom of Multiple Myeloma.
 Back pain can be a symptom of cancer of the colon, prostate, ovary or rectum.

 - Persistent bloating- It is quite common for women to experience bloating of the abdomen that comes and goes.
 However, if the bloating lasts for more than two weeks in a month, it is advisable to seek medical care at the earliest.

 The signs and symptoms mentioned above are the more common ones seen with cancer.
 While many cancers usually have symptoms, some forms are more discreet.
-Pancreatic cancer may not lead to any signs or symptoms until it’s progressed to advanced stage.
-Certain types of cancer may cause increased blood calcium levels, a symptom which can be harder to detect without proper diagnostic care.
+Pancreatic cancer may not lead to any signs or symptoms until it’s progressed to an advanced stage.
+Certain types of cancer may cause increased blood calcium levels, a symptom that can be harder to detect without proper diagnostic care.
 However, these symptoms are often the result of other normal causes.